bigbigmdm/IMSProg/README.md

 ![Bad block scan](img/bbm_settings_en.png)

+> [!NOTE]
+> *In this version of IMSProg, damaged blocks are not skipped when executing the
+> `Verify` and `Check erase` functions for NAND Flash chips.
+If your chip
+> contains damaged blocks, please do not use these functions.*

 ### Buffer (Hex editor) operations
 The hexadecimal chip editor (right side of the screen) is used to display and modify buffer data.